openmarmot/aws-cft-llama-cpp/README.md

 ### Templates
 - cft-llama-cpp.yaml - (Recommended) this is the original template.
 It uses CPU and is cheaper but slower
-- wip-cft-llama-cpp-gpu.yaml - Work in Progress : this uses a NVIDIA GPU and is more expensive.
+- cft-llama-cpp-gpu.yaml - This uses a NVIDIA GPU and is more expensive.
 It is theoretically faster

-NOTE - The GPU version has some NVIDIA configuration issues at the moment.
-It runs but the NVIDIA utilities are not working and I think llama.cpp is just running on CPU (it is slower that the regular template).
-I'm not sure if I will continue to work on it or not, but I'm leaving it here as an example in case it helps someone else.
+NOTE - Both versions are not fully optimmized.
+THere are a lot of possible variables that can be set when running the server.
+The GPU version in particular could be optimized to offload more layers, and a larger model could also be used.

 ### Instructions
 - Run the cloudformation template